 Our Therapeutic Model

-Boys come to us in various states of meaninglessness.
+Boys also come to us in various states of meaninglessness.
 They have acquired dysfunctional routes, behaviors, and attitudes to satisfy primary needs of security and significance.
-Student counseling and education generally involve the integration of principles from various psychological disciplines and with varying philosophical underpinnings.
+Counseling and education here generally involve the integration of principles from various psychological disciplines and with varying philosophical underpinnings.
 We embrace the appropriation of this information where it can facilitate discipleship.
-Most Christian therapists would state with certainty that the foundation of any sound therapeutic process is finding ones purpose in this world.
+Most Christian therapists would state with certainty that the foundation of any sound therapeutic process is finding one’s God-given purpose in this world.

 Counseling to Promote Healthy Choices

 Group and individual counseling occurs on a regular basis under the direction of our licensed family therapist.
 This time is utilized to allow students an opportunity to grapple with and resolve commonly faced issues.
 Students learn to constructively express their thoughts, ideas, and questions in an environment where each member is accepted and respected.
 Group counseling is not utilized to scrutinize individual members or to glorify past poor decisions.

-Our curriculum is designed in such a way to emphasize introspective thinking and works hand-in-hand with our therapy.
+Our Bible-honoring curriculum is designed in such a way to emphasize introspective thinking and works hand-in-hand with our therapy.
 Tailored for the individual student, the work required encourages our students to examine areas of their lives that are in need of change.

-Each evening, we also hold a group time.
-This special time of sharing is staff directed and designed to promote growth and unity within the dorm.
+Each evening, we hold a group time.
+This special time of sharing is staff-directed and designed to promote growth and unity within the dorm.

 Each student is specially assigned to the caseload of a New Hope Boys Home on-site licensed therapist.
 Along with individual and group counseling, this Counselor is also responsible to ensure a smooth delivery of all of New Hope Boys Home’s services to the student and family.
 The counselor is the point of contact for the family, available to answer questions and give updates on the student’s progress.